mamba-org/provision-with-micromamba/README.md

 ### `condarc-options`

-More options to append to `.condarc`.
+More options to prepend to `.condarc`.
 Must be a string of valid YAML:

 ```yaml
 condarc-options: |